People don’t like being sold something they didn’t request.

 Why Structure Matters Without Killing the Human Side

 Inbound sales does not just increase conversions.
 It changes the kind of customers you win.
+Because buyers come with intent, fit improves.
+Expectations are clearer.
+Relationships start earlier.
+This leads to:- Stronger trust after closing

 - Better long term retention